knowm/HelloTensorFlow/README.md

 1. [Source and Code](https://www.tensorflow.org/get_started/graph_viz)

-### A video to Watch
+### A Video to Watch

 [Hands-on TensorBoard (TensorFlow Dev Summit 2017)](https://www.youtube.com/watch?v=eBbEDRsCmv4)

 We can do some amazing data mining, insight and comparison with TensorBoard.
-Also, we should be able to debug stuff like Nans Infs and Tensor shapes and data soon if not yet already.
+Also, we should be able to debug stuff like Nans, Infs and Tensor shapes and data soon if not yet already.

 ## Advanced Examples from [TensorFlow-Examples](https://github.com/aymericdamien/TensorFlow-Examples)

 1. `build_an_image_dataset.py` - create a custom image dataset.
 1. `multigpu_basics.py` - how to assign different parts of the graph to different GPUs.